senuido/stash-scanner/README.md

 ## What is it good for
 - Snipe items you're interested in without having 20 tabs open on your browser, taxing your computer
-- Be independant from poe.trade. without it as the middleman, you can potentially get your results faster
+- Be independent from poe.trade. without it as the middleman, you can potentially get your results faster
-- Filter items based on API prices, less grunt work
+- Filter items based on API prices
 - Filter items with custom mods, complementing any missing/unsuitable mods
 - Easier filtering of crafting bases
 - Easier management of your filters

 ## Installation
 - Install [Growl for Windows](http://www.growlforwindows.com/gfw/d.ashx?f=GrowlInstaller.exe), required for notifications
-- Download the bundle and extract it to a folder
+- [Download the bundle ](../../releases/latest) and extract it to a folder
 - Run install_display_style.bat to install the display style for growl
 - Open Growl and set CompactDarkMinimal as the default under display styles